skyfielders/python-skyfield/skyfield/documentation/time.rst

 the world clock known affectionately as “Greenwich Mean Time” which is the basis for all of the world’s timezones.

-If you are comfortable dealing with UTC, you can simply set and retrieve it manually.
+If you are comfortable dealing directly with UTC, you can simply set and retrieve it manually.
-A Python tuple is the most convenient way to represent the year, month, and day of a calendar date, and you have the option of providing hours, minutes, and seconds as well:
+A Python tuple is the most convenient way to represent the year, month, and day of a calendar date:

 .. testcode::

-    from skyfield.api import utc

     # Four ways to specify 2014 January 18 01:35:37.5